kent-map/kent/docs/18c/18c-kentish-gazette.md

 Mitchell, Charles, _The Newspaper Press Directory_ (London: Charles Mitchell, 1847)
 _Northampton Mercury_, Saturday 29th October 1831, p.4 <https://www.britishnewspaperarchive.co.uk/viewer/BL/0000317/18311029/025/0004> [Accessed: 30/12/2019].
 _Waterloo Directory of English Newspapers and Periodicals_ <http://www.victorianperiodicals.com/series3/index.asp> [Accessed: 30/12/2019]
-Image(s) with location and copyright status
-I have access to the British Newspaper Archive, and can contact them to ask about permission to use a screenshot of an iss